 - Handwriting Font Information (31KB)

 In English lessons at Manland, children are taught speaking, listening, reading and writing skills through studying a variety of styles of genres.
 We work hard to ensure the children’s learning links to the skills they are developing across the curriculum as we feel that this enhances their learning experiences in English.
-Teachers follow the Teaching Sequence for Writing, which means that children will firstly be taught to read and understand the text, then practise the skills of the style of writing (including grammar) before applying it into their own writing.
+Our English learning is based on class core texts.

 Our Aims – English National Curriculum